tchapman114/PortfolioBashScript/README.md

 # How it should function:
 1. Ask user for input
-2. Display number of personal facts to user based on their previous input
+2. Display number of personal facts to user, based on their previous input
 3. Ask user if they would like my contact information
 4. End